billryan/algorithm-exercise/en/linked_list/reverse_linked_list.md

 1. If given linked list is null, just return.
 2. If given linked list has only one node, return that node.
-3. If given linked list has at least two nodes, pick out the head node and regard the following nodes as a whole entity, swap them, then recurse that entity.
+3. If given linked list has at least two nodes, pick out the head node and regard the following nodes as a sub-linked-list, swap them, then recurse that sub-linked-list.

-Be careful when swapping the head node (refer as `Node0`) and head of the following nodes entity (refer as 'Node1' ): First, swap `Node0` and `Node1`; Second, assign `null` to `Node0`'s next (or it would fall into infinite loop, and tail of result list won't point to `null`).
+Be careful when swapping the head node (refer as `nodeY`) and head of the sub-linked-list (refer as 'nodeX' ): First, swap `nodeY` and `nodeX`; Second, assign `null` to `nodeY->next` (or it would fall into infinite loop, and tail of result list won't point to `null`).

 ### Python